 For a rather small town, Tromso has quite a big variety of interesting attractions and museums.
 From the world’s northernmost University, Brewery, Cathedral (with midnight concerts!), or Glass Blowing Studio to some interesting museums, art galleries, and also an aquarium.

-Adults love the Nordic Spa experience.
+Adults will love the relaxing Nordic Spa experience.
 And if you are visiting Tromso with kids don’t miss the Troll Museum with its Augmented Reality Experience.
 These are both great options for dark and cold winter evenings.

 Tromso also has a really nice waterfront area – Tromso Harbor, and if you like shopping don’t miss the main shopping street – Storgata.